-Engineering controls associated with methanol storage tanks include: overfill protection by means of visible and audible highlevel alarms; automatic instrumented trips to terminate flow prior to overfill; vents equipped with flame arresters; secondary containment systems, such as dikes, bunds, or berms; vapor detectors and alarms; and explosive gas detectors to detect and warn of fire and explosion hazards in the event of a release.
+Engineering controls associated with methanol storage tanks include: overfill protection by means of visible and audible high-level alarms; automatic instrumented trips to terminate flow prior to overfill; vents equipped with flame arresters; secondary containment systems, such as dikes, bunds, or berms; vapor detectors and alarms; and explosive gas detectors to detect and warn of fire and explosion hazards in the event of a release.

 Methanol must be stored in an area that is well ventilated and is bermed, diked, or bunded.
 If designed in accordance with NFPA 30, the storage area shall be capable of containing at least 110% of the volume of the largest storage tank in the contained area.
+Additional volume is recommended if substantial amounts of fire water are used.
 In the event of a leak inside the containment area, pooled liquid methanol should ideally be completely covered with alcohol-resistant foam.
 If the containment area is adequately sized, the methanol spill can be diluted with at least four parts water to one part methanol to reduce the risk of fire.
 These precautions are to be taken regardless of whether the methanol is on fire.
 The objective is to prevent vapor migration and flashback by reducing the vapor release rate from the liquid surface.

 Operation and maintenance procedures for preventing and detecting leaks and spills should include periodic visual inspections (at least once per shift).
-Nondestructive testing of the condition of tanks, valves, pipes, hoses, and dikes should be conducted on a regular basis, as well as preventative maintenance of mechanical, electrical, and structural components.
+Nondestructive testing of the condition (fitness for continual service) of tanks, valves, pipes, hoses, and dikes should be conducted on a regular basis, as well as preventative maintenance of mechanical, electrical, and structural components.
 This includes detection and alarm systems.
 Consideration should be given to specifying level control and vapor detection as unclassified or as an SIL 1 instrumentation loop.